ParadoxGameConverters/MapDegrader/README.md

 ...
 ```

-- Finally, the resized, recolored and exported files are saved into `export` directory.
+- Finally, the recolored and exported files are saved into `export` directory.

 ## Why is this being done?